 - Managing stress and challenging life events

-- Developing coping strategies for complex and intense emotions, including feelings of
+- Developing coping strategies for complex and intense emotions, including feelings of depression and anxiety

-- Concerns relating to self-esteem and self-worth
+- Concerns relating to self-esteem issues and self-worth

 - Difficulties in relationships